mrobertsonris/EmailThreatHunting/README.md

 **[Detection Rules based on the examples in this workshop](https://github.com/mrobertsonris/EmailThreatHunting/tree/main/detection-rules)**

-**Consider adding this as a "Feed" in Sublime as an alternative to manually hunting with each rule individually.**
+**Add this repo as a "Feed" in Sublime as an alternative to manually hunting with each rule individually.**